 That’s roughly analogous to the transgender battle ongoing in our culture, that toxic stew of vitriol, misunderstanding, and outright nonsense.
 It’s a treacherous debate – easy to put a foot wrong and get blasted to bits.

 But join the debate we must, if we care one whit about where this is headed.
-The casualties are mounting, and like Albert Einstein said, to remain silent is to be guilty of complicity, .
+The casualties are mounting; and as Albert Einstein said, to remain silent is to be guilty of complicity, .

-We need an accurate map, and this long essay is my attempt to illuminate the landscape.
+We need an accurate map, and this long essay is my attempt to provide one.
 I’m under no illusion, medical grounding notwithstanding, that my perspectives are without error.
-“Deep thinking” is hardly my forte.
-Socrates advised, “By all means marry: if you get a good wife you will be happy; if you get a bad wife you will be a philosopher”, and I’m fortunate to occupy the first half of that equation.
-And while I’m not bereft of common sense, William Osler pointed out that “common sense in matters medical is rare, and is usually in inverse ratio to the degree of education.”
+“Deep thinking” is not my forte.
+(Socrates advised, “By all means marry: if you get a good wife you will be happy; if you get a bad wife you will be a philosopher”, and I’m fortunate to occupy the first half of that equation.)
+And while I’m not bereft of common sense, I was overlong in school: William Osler pointed out that “common sense in matters medical is rare, and is usually in inverse ratio to the degree of education.”
 So take what I offer with a pinch of salt.

 That aside, a bit of biology: A defining characteristic of all mammalian species, a fact known to every high school student, is that mammals are organized as male and female for the purposes of reproduction.
 Little gamete meets big gamete, sperm meets egg, and voilá: new little mammal.

 Early in my career, when I was a veterinarian serving hard-working farmers on the windswept prairies of eastern Saskatchewan, I witnessed first-hand the success of this scheme.
 Without fail, a few ecstatic bulls left free to plunder a large group of accommodating cows produced a bumper crop of calves on the ground.
 Prisoners to their biological drive, successful bulls spawned roughly thirty offspring apiece each breeding season.